-Scoring: Applications that provide certification of full compliance with all applicable labor laws and demonstrates in its application a record and plans of outstanding labor practices as defined in the BEAD Notice of Funding Opportunity (NOFO) Section IV.C.1.e, showing no violations within the last five years, will receive five points.
-Applications demonstrating wages paid at more than 100% of the county prevailing wage will receive up to 5 points.
-Points will be allocated based on the percentage of the prevailing wage, up to 115%.
+Scoring: Applications that provide all the required information and certify they will comply with all applicable labor laws and existing labor requirements outlined in the BEAD Notice of Funding Opportunity (NOFO) Section IV.C.1.e will receive 10 points.
+Points will be allocated based on the information submitted for each element of the fair labor category.
 Applications that provide no response will receive 0 points.